egenerse/master-thesis/content/apollon_reengineering.typ

 === Apollon Library
   This is the core module that encapsulates all modeling-related functionalities.
 It handles rendering and layout using React Flow, defines UML data structures, manages interaction logic such as selection and editing, and provides utilities like export and import diagrams

   The library uses Zustand for centralized and scalable state management and integrates Yjs, a CRDT-based framework, for real-time collaboration.
-Yjs works through a shared Y.Doc object that synchronizes state across multiple clients.
+Yjs works through a shared `Y.Doc` object that synchronizes state across multiple clients.
 We will describe this mechanism in more detail in Section 5.5.

-  To connect the application state with the Yjs document, the library also includes a Yjs sync component that links the store and collaborative state updates.
+  To connect the application state with the Yjs document (ydoc), the library also includes a Yjs sync component that links the store and collaborative state updates.

-  The Apollon Library exposes its full functionality through the ApollonEditor interface.
+  The Apollon Library exposes its full functionality through the `ApollonEditor` interface.
 This allows external applications, like the webapp or Artemis, to easily embed and interact with the editor instance without needing to access internal logic directly.

 === Apollon Standalone Webapp